petrvanblokland/DesignDesignSpace/Site.md

 Of course, it does matters how long you study something, for the level of details that can be addressed.
 But if you only have a day or a week for an assignment, then that is part of the requirements.
 The result can still be better than the your customer would have done.

-How would would you organize such a design process?
+How would would you design such a design process better?

 ### 1 day • 1 week • 1 month • 1 season • 1 year